Building & designing tomorrow's products

 - According U.S. Patent and Trademark Office data on 2005-2015 patent activity in 366 U.S. metros, Austin ranks 11th for total patents awarded and among the 50 largest metros, Austin ranks third for per capita patent activity.

-- A 2014 National Science Foundation report ranks Austin in the top 10 for business R&D performed and paid for by large R&D companies.
+- A 2020 National Science Foundation report ranks Austin 11th for R&D performed by business.

 - Additionally, the University of Texas consistently ranks among the top research universities in the country with over $650 million in research expenditures annually.